oscarkey/Network-Pong/README.md

 # Network Pong
 Copyright 2012 Oscar Key, Jack Yuan, Will Kochanski
 Licensed under GPL v3.
 See below and COPYING.
-A single pong game which spans multiple pcs.
+A single pong game which spans multiple pcs/monitors.
 Front end in pure JS with a node.js server.

-Run the server on a machine: 'node server.js'
+Run the server on a machine: `node server.js`
 Connect to the server on 80 using a canvas compatible browser from other machines.

 **Important note:** there are currently bugs caused by the time it takes to initiate http requests so the ball sometimes jumps about.
 I will fix these at some point.